From Cairoli Lectures

+Two of the most salient differences are the twin deficits and low savings rate of the United States, which do not augur well for the sustainability of the country's international position.
+Such differences, he concludes, mean that the current constellation of exchange rates and payments imbalances is unlikely to last as long as the original Bretton Woods System.
 After identifying these differences, Eichengreen looks in detail at the Gold Pool, the mechanism through which European central banks sought to support the dollar in the 1960s.
 He shows that the Pool was fragile and short lived, which does not bode well for collective efforts on the part of Asian central banks to restrain reserve diversification and support the dollar today.
 He studies Japan's exit from its dollar peg in 1971, drawing lessons for China's transition to greater exchange rate flexibility.
 And he considers the history of reserve currency competition, asking if it has lessons for whether the dollar is destined to lose its standing as preeminent international currency to the euro or even the Chinese renminbi.

 Eichengreen's book should be the starting point for the debate about what will happen after the inevitable end of an unsustainable system.
 With this and his many other books, Eichengreen has established himself as one of the most important voices in that debate.